gentoo/matrix/README.md

 ## Installation

-This repository can be added manually or using eselect-repository or Layman.
+This repository can be added manually or using [eselect-repository](https://wiki.gentoo.org/wiki/Eselect/Repository) or Layman.

-To install either `net-im/riot-web` or `www-apps/riot-web`, `FEATURES="-network-sandbox"` is required.

 ### eselect-repository